prathamdby/lexis/README.md

 - `!shutdown` - Safely shutdown the bot and save all states
   - Ensures clean termination of all processes
   - Logs shutdown event for monitoring
+- `!restart` - Restart the bot process
+  - Automatically reinitializes all systems
+  - Maintains configurations and states

 ### NLP Commands